164 of 254 Crane County Courthouse, Crane, Texas. County Population: 4,375

 John Leffler, "CRANE COUNTY," Handbook of Texas Online

 I visited Crane County and photographed the courthouse in Crane on July 27, 2012 on the heels of a tremendous thunderstorm.
+My next visit was on April 11, 2022, almost 10 years since my first visit.
+Rain was not a problem in 2022!

 The 1927 courthouse is represented by this one photograph.
 Architect and builder unknown.
 The 1948 courthouse, seen above, is also represented by a single photograph.
 Its buiding plaque, seen below in the current courthouse lobby, does not identify the architect or builder.
 In 1958, a major remodeling of the 1948 courthouse resulted in a larger, modern building designed by Groos, Clift & Ball, Architects, Odessa and built by A. P. Kasch & Sons, Contractor.